Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Framework and Main Result

 Let $K$ be a compact subset of $[0,1]=\{x \in \mathbb{R} | 0 \leqq x \leqq 1\}$ and let $K_0$ be a compact of subset of $(0,1)=\{x \in \mathbb{R} | 0<x<1 \}$.
 Let $\mathrm{Onehot}(N):=\{w = (w_j) \in \{0,1\}^N \mid \sum_{j=1}^N w_j =1\} = \{ (1,0,\ldots,0),\ldots,(0,\ldots,0,1)\}$ be an $N$-dimensional one-hot vector set and $\mathrm{Sim}(N,K):=\{c=(c_j) \in K^N \mid \sum_{j=1}^N c_j=1\}$ be a $N$-dimensional simplex.
 Let $\mathrm{S}(M,N,E)=\mathrm{Sim}(M,E)^N$ be a set of $M\times N$ stochastic matrices whose elements are in $E$, where $E$ is a subset of $[0,1]$, and $M,N \in \mathbb{N}$.
 In addition, we set $H,H_0 \in \mathbb{N}$ and $H \geqq H_0$.

-In topic model terminology, the number of documents and the vocabulary size are denoted by $M$ and $N$, respectively.
-Let $H_0$ be the optimal number of topics and $H$ be the chosen one.
+In LDA terminology, the number of documents and the vocabulary size is denoted by $N$ and $M$, respectively.
+Let $H_0$ be the true or optimal number of topics and $H$ be the chosen one.
 In this situation, the sample size $n$ is the number of words in all of the given documents.
 See also Table \ref{params}.

 We define $A=(a_{ik}) \! \in \! \mathrm{S}(M,H,K)$ and $B=(b_{kj}) \! \in \! \mathrm{S}(H,N,K)$, and assume that $A_0=(a^0_{ik}) \in \mathrm{S}(M,H_0,K_0)$ and $B_0=(b^0_{kj}) \in \mathrm{S}(H_0,N,K_0)$ are SMFs such that they give the minimal factorization of $A_0B_0$.
 We also assume that $\{(a,b,a^0,b^0) \in K^2 \times K_0^2|ab=a^0 b^0 \} \ne \emptyset$.